Omerss/GraphGame/readme.md

 connections, false nodes, partial knowledge etc.
 * [GraphObj](SupplementaryFiles/GraphObj.py) - Graph Objects hold all the data about a graph.
  All actions on the graph itself are done through this object
-* [LoadGraph](SupplementaryFiles/LoadGraph.py) - Loads a graph from an xml file.
-Returns a GraphObj
+* [GraphSaveLoad](SupplementaryFiles/GraphSaveLoad.py) - Loads\Saves a graph from and to a json file.
-* [SaveGraph](SupplementaryFiles/SaveGraph.py) - Saves a GraphObj into a readable xml file
 * [NodeObject](SupplementaryFiles/NodeObject.py) - Node Objects as the basis of all graphs.
  Any action taken by or on a node is done through this object
 * [Point](SupplementaryFiles/Point.py) - Inherited by the NodeObject.
 A point with functionality.